OPEN TO ALL! Please register

 The UW-Madison Teaching Academy invites you to a free campus conversation on ChatGPT in Teaching and Learning on Friday, February 24th, 2-3pm.
 It’s open to all!
 Academy members, please invite interested colleagues to join us.
 Here’s a ChatGPT in T&L event flyer to pass around and post.

 Got a lot of interest?
-Don’t worry! — the Zoom room will open at 1:45pm and stay open after, from 3-3:30, for optional conversations, socializing, and resource sharing.
+Don’t worry! — the Zoom room will open at 1:45pm and stay open after 3pm for optional conversations, socializing, and resource sharing.
 Please register so we can better prepare.
 Join Zoom Meeting.

 Send questions about ChatGPT and your most interesting and/or impressive Teaching and Learning related ChatGPT prompt and result to johnmartin@wisc.edu.